|Size||Up to 13.7 inch (35 cm); tail up to 9.8 inch (25 cm)|

 |Scientific name||Suricata suricatta|

-Why do Meerkats Have Dark Circles Around the Eyes?
+Why do Meerkats Have Dark Circles Around their Eyes?

 When the Meerkats focus their eyes on objects in the distance, the dark spots provide some protection against the dazzling sunlight.